yasirkula/UnityDynamicPanels/README.md

 `Vector2 MinSize { get; }`: returns the minimum size of the panel.
 This value is calculated runtime using the minimum size values of the panel's tab(s)

-`int NumberOfTabs { get; }`: returns the number of tabs on that panel
+`int NumberOfTabs { get; }`: returns the number of tabs on the panel

 `int ActiveTab { get; set; }`: returns the index of the currently selected tab.
 Its value can be changed, as well

+`PanelTab this[int tabIndex] { get; }`: returns the tab at the specified index

 `bool IsDocked { get; } }`: returns whether the panel is a docked panel or a free panel

-`int AddTab( RectTransform tabContent, int tabIndex = -1 )`: if *tabContent* is already associated to an existing tab, then moves that tab to this panel.
-Otherwise, creates a new tab and associates it with *tabContent*.
-If **tabIndex** is not specified, then the tab will be inserted to the end of the tabs list.
-Be aware that a newly created tab will have a default label/icon/minimum size and it is highly recommended to customize these values using the functions mentioned below
+`PanelTab AddTab( RectTransform tabContent, int tabIndex = -1 )`: adds a new tab to the panel and sets *tabContent* as its content.
+If *tabIndex* is not specified, then the tab will be inserted to the end of the tabs list.
+Be aware that a newly created tab will have a default label/icon/minimum size and it is highly recommended to customize these values afterwards

+`PanelTab AddTab( PanelTab tab, int tabIndex = -1 )`: moves the specified tab to this panel

+`PanelTab AddTab( string tabID, int tabIndex = -1 )`: same as above

 `void RemoveTab( int tabIndex )`: removes a tab from the panel.
-Be careful when calling this function because the content associated to the tab will also be destroyed!
+Be careful when calling this function because the content associated with the tab will also be destroyed!

-`void SetTabTitle( int tabIndex, Sprite icon, string label )`: sets the label and the icon of a tab

-`void SetTabMinSize( int tabIndex, Vector2 minSize )`: sets the minimum size of the content associated to a tab
+`void RemoveTab( PanelTab tab )`: same as above

+`void RemoveTab( string tabID )`: same as above

 `int GetTabIndex( RectTransform tabContent )`: returns the index of a tab, or -1 if the tab is not part of the panel

-`RectTransform GetTabContent( int tabIndex )`: returns the content associated to a tab

-`Sprite GetTabIcon( int tabIndex )`: returns the icon of a tab

-`string GetTabLabel( int tabIndex )`: returns the label of a tab
+`int GetTabIndex( PanelTab tab )`: same as above

+`int GetTabIndex( string tabID )`: same as above

+`PanelTab GetTab( RectTransform tabContent )`: returns the tab that is associated with *tabContent*, or *null* if it is not a part of the panel

 `void DockToRoot( Direction direction )`: docks the panel to an edge of the Dynamic Panels Canvas